SaiSindhuja197/miyagi/docs/labs/02-build-your-own-copilot/gl-lab4.md

 ### Task 1: Retrieving the Azure OpenAI Service values

-From the Azure portal, you need to retrieve the Azure OpenAI Service Key, Endpoint, and LLM model names.
+In this task, you will retrieve the Azure OpenAI Service values by accessing the service configuration, querying the API, and ensuring the correct integration of parameters for your application.

 1. In the Azure Portal, search for **Azure OpenAI** and select it.